dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 I'm not quite sold on the "heart-stopping" part, but otherwise sounds intriguing!
 As indicated by the second paragraph, this is a fully playable demo version that includes only the first two levels of the game.
-That's more than enough for our purposes here, and you can always get the full game later.
+That's more than enough for our purposes here; you can always get the full game later.

 But there are no further instructions, so what should we do next?
 Well, setting up old DOS games is not all that dissimilar to solving adventure game puzzles.
 Getting past these puzzles requires some logical thinking, a little bit of background knowledge, and an element of trial and error is occasionally involved as well.
-Well, the user manual often helps too if you happen to own the original, or can procure a [scanned copy][pop-manual] online (most often you can).
+Well, the user manual often helps too if you happen to own the original or can procure a [scanned copy][pop-manual] online (most often you can).

 [pop-manual]: https://ia600809.us.archive.org/29/items/princeofpersia_201708_201708/prince-of-persia_dos_04ra.pdf

-Luckily, this is an easy one: executable files (programs or scripts you can start) under MS-DOS have the `.EXE`, `.COM` or `.BAT` file extension, so looking at `pop1demo.exe` the solution is quite obvious: we'll need to run this executable file in DOSBox!
+Luckily, this is an easy one: executable files (programs or scripts you can start) under MS-DOS have the `.EXE`, `.COM` or `.BAT` file extension.
+Looking at `pop1demo.exe` the solution is quite obvious: we'll need to run this executable file in DOSBox!